 - Bad Gateway

-Traditional web servers use Apache to respond to HTTP requests, then if there’s a PHP app running (like WordPress), they’ll interact with PHP either via an apache module (direct linked) or by communicating with another running process / server daemon like php-fpm.
-It looks like this:
+Traditional web servers use Apache to respond to HTTP requests, then if there’s a PHP app running (like WordPress), they’ll interact with PHP directly like this:

 Apache -> php-fastcgi

-But over the years apache became bloated, eating up lots of ram and disk IO resources, So web developers decided to build replacement HTTP servers, one such server being nginx.
+But over the years apache became bloated, eating up lots of ram and disk IO resources for every single visitor to the site, so web developers decided to build replacement HTTP servers, one such server being nginx.
+We use it to ensures the websites we host are responding as quickly as possible.

-Since in both cases described above, nginx is acting as a gateway and sending requests through to PHP (whether direct or through apache first), if there’s a problem ‘downstream’ — such as with apache or php — you often get a gateway error, like 502 Bad Gateway or 504 Gateway Timeout.
+nginx acts as a gateway sending requests through to apache and PHP.
+If there’s a problem ‘downstream’ — such as with apache or php — you often get a gateway error, like 502 Bad Gateway or 504 Gateway Timeout.

 One simple ‘cover-all’ solution is to directly restart the underlying services.
 If you don’t have root access to the server, then you can often trigger such a restart by making changes to your website configuration in Plesk.